-OTHER EFFECTS OF OVEREXPOSURE: This gas mixture is an asphyxiant.
+OTHER EFFECTS OF OVEREXPOSURE: Asphyxiant.
 Lack of oxygen can kill.

-MEDICAL CONDITIONS AGGRAVATED BY OVEREXPOSURE: The toxicology and the physical and chemical properties of HydroStar H2 suggest that overexposure is unlikely to aggravate existing medical conditions.
+MEDICAL CONDITIONS AGGRAVATED BY OVEREXPOSURE: The toxicology and the physical and chemical properties of this mixture suggest that overexposure is unlikely to aggravate existing medical conditions.

 SIGNIFICANT LABORATORY DATA WITH POSSIBLE RELEVANCE TO HUMAN HEALTH HAZARD EVALUATION: None known.